keboola/connection-docs/templates/customer-relationship-management/customer-relationship-management.md

 {: .image-popup}
 ![HubSpot Data Source](/templates/customer-relationship-management/hubspot-data-source.png)

-TODO Insert the HubSpot Private App Token and then select a period from date you want to extract data.
+Insert the HubSpot Private App Token and then select the period for extracting the data.

 ### Salesforce

 {: .image-popup}
 ![Salesforce Data Source](/templates/customer-relationship-management/salesforce-data-source.png)

-TODO Fill your Salesforce login name, password and security token.
+Fill in your Salesforce login name, password, and security token.

 ### Pipedrive
 {: .image-popup}
 ![Pipedrive Data Source](/templates/customer-relationship-management/pipedrive-data-source.png)

-TODO Fill your company domain and API token that you can find here: Settings > Personal preferences > API.
+Fill in your company domain and the API token.
+You can find it in Settings > Personal preferences > API.

 ## Authorizing Data Destinations
 To create a working flow, you must select at least one data destination.